The fundamental group in discrete homotopy theory: Preliminaries

 \begin{definition} A \emph{graph map} $f \from X \to Y$ is a function $f \from \V{X} \to \V{Y}$ on the underlying vertex sets satisfying the following property: if $x \sim x'$ is an edge in $X$, then either $f\left(x\right) = f\left(x'\right)$ or $f\left(x\right) \sim f\left(x'\right)$ is an edge in $X$. \end{definition}

 That is, given an edge in the domain graph $X$, $f$ either contracts it to a single vertex in the codomain graph $Y$ or maps to it to an edge in the codomain graph $Y$.
+This might be surprising at first, but it correctly captures the idea of working with reflexive graphs.
+Indeed, by postulating that our graphs are reflexive, our definition of a graph map recovers the familiar definition of a graph homomorphism.
+Note however that the above definition differs from that of a graph homomorphism (a function between sets of vertices taking edges to edges) if the graphs are not reflexive.
+This is indeed one of the key differences between A-homotopy theory and $\times$-homotopy theory.

 We write $\Graph$ for the the category of graphs and graph maps.

 \begin{example} \leavevmode \begin{enumerate} \item The $n$-interval $I_{n}$, for $n \in \mathbb{N}$. \begin{itemize} \item vertices: integers $0, 1, \ldots, n$ \item edges: $i \sim i+1$ for $i = 0, \ldots, n-1$. \end{itemize}